umich-hist-399/campus-histories/writing-guide.md

 The following sheet is used to generate content for the directory page:
 - [https://docs.google.com/spreadsheets/d/1x-7ms5fDNzW2Ah9AXylV0ERWh4O-YlwVpguptmWlWbU/edit#gid=0](https://docs.google.com/spreadsheets/d/1x-7ms5fDNzW2Ah9AXylV0ERWh4O-YlwVpguptmWlWbU/edit#gid=0)

+The title and teaser columns show up on the cards, and the page slug should match the title of your content page.
+Obviously, image-slug determines the image.
+Technically, these images come are loaded from a separate folder /images/cards/, which we automatically generate from the image you upload to the images folder. **You do not need to upload anything else for the images on the cards**.

 The following sheet is used to display the outlines on the map page, as well as the content in the popups.
 - [https://docs.google.com/spreadsheets/d/1FUMifB2hMs0nSj3l7NYDgqjnBBYPfPBqBzKK1kmSvBY/edit#gid=0](https://docs.google.com/spreadsheets/d/1FUMifB2hMs0nSj3l7NYDgqjnBBYPfPBqBzKK1kmSvBY/edit#gid=0)

+You need to provide a KML file (in the kml folder, naturally) for each of your pages.
+This spreadsheet enables your KML files to appear on the map; relevant-pages in the spreadsheet column allow the various rows in the popup to appear.
+You can link pages by separating them with a comma. **Aim for two or three**.
+The image is automatically generated from the first image on the linked page. **All pages must have at least one image**.

 # All work due April 28!